mkopciuszynski/xrheed/README.md

 ---

-## 🚧 Under construction!
-The main version of this repository is under extensive development now towards the next major release v2.0.

-Please use the last stable release.

 ## 🔬 What is RHEED?

 **Reflection High-Energy Electron Diffraction (RHEED)** is an experimental technique used to monitor and control the quality of crystal surfaces.